Maintain an Effective Compensation Structure as Markets and Firm Priorities Change

 - Balance: Some firms use rigid, objective formulas tied to measurable factors, while others take a more flexible approach with a more subjective perspective.
 The optimal structure depends on your firm’s priorities, culture and goals.

-However, let’s keep in mind that there’s no universal right answer.
-We’ve worked with successful firms using radically different approaches to navigate these decisions strategically, ensuring their compensation system supports their goals.
+Keep in mind that there’s no universal right answer.
+We’ve worked with successful law firms using radically different approaches to navigate these decisions strategically, ensuring their compensation system supports their goals.

 One thing remains true, however: law firms have far more compensation options available than most attorneys realize.